varghatbn/JAVA-Snarks-Hunter-MiniGame/README.md

 # JAVA-Snarks-Hunter-MiniGame
   snarks hunter is a simple miniGame written in Java in which the user can hunt objects hidden in bushes.
 Porpuse is to familiarize with Object Oriented programming.

-## verison
+## Verison
   1.5.0

-## execution
+## Execution
   in any JAVA IDK through Main

+## Author
+  Vargha Tebyaniyan